The Chess Journal

 Gambits can be very powerful openings to play that allow for rapid development and controlling the center of the board.
 Some are better than others of course and some shouldn’t be played at all depending on your rating bracket.

-I hope this guide on Chess Gambits helped you.
-If you like articles like this, you may also be interested in reading other Chess guides like the guide on Checkmate Patterns and the guide on Chess Openings.
+I hope this list of chess gambits helped you.
+If you like articles like this, you may also be interested in reading others like it, such as the guide on checkmate patterns and the guide on chess openings.

 Consider bookmarking this page for easier reference in the future.